KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 Each staked block will have an additional transaction added to the end of the block in which the coins that staked the block are sent back to the same address.
 This is used to verify which coins staked the block, and this allows for compatibility with existing Komodo infrastructure.

 There are additional considerations when `ac_staked` is used in conjunction with [ac_perc](../installations/asset-chain-parameters.html#ac-perc) and [ac_pubkey](../installations/asset-chain-parameters.html#ac-pubkey).
-The coins that are mined via `ac_staked` will be included in the `ac_perc` calculations until the asset chain reaches block height `1000000`.
-Therefore, the [ac_pubkey](../installations/asset-chain-parameters.html#ac-pubkey) address will receive slightly more coins for each staked block compared to a mined block because of this extra transaction.
-After block `1000000`, `ac_perc` will no longer include the coins mined from `ac_staked`, and therefore the amount of coins sent to the `ac_pubkey` address will normalize.
+The coins used to stake will be included in the `ac_perc` calculations until the asset chain reaches block height `1000000`.
+Therefore, the [ac_pubkey](../installations/asset-chain-parameters.html#ac-pubkey) address will receive more coins for each staked block compared to a mined block because of this extra coin supply.
+After block `1000000`, `ac_perc` will no longer include the coins used for staking, and therefore the amount of coins sent to the `ac_pubkey` address will normalize.

 ### Rules for Staking a Block